-Admission Policies C13.
-Application fee Does your institution have an application fee?
-Amount of application fee: \$60 ⊠ Yes □No Can it be waived for applicants with financial need? ⊠ Yes □No If you have an application fee and an on-line application optic Same fee: X Free: Reduced: on, please in dicate policy for students who apply on-line: Can on-line application fee be waived for applicants with fina ncial need?
-Yes C14.
+✓ If your institution has waived its application fee for the Fall 2021 admission cycle p lease select no. Does your institution have an application fee?
+Yes 🗆 No Amount of application fee: \$70 Can it be waived for applicants with financial need? ✓ Yes ✓ No If you have an application fee and an on-line application option, plea se indicate policy for st tudents who apply on-line ☑ Same Fee☐ Free☐ Reduced Can on-line application fee be waived for applicants with financial no eed? ⊠ Yes □ No C14.
 Application closing date Does your institution have an application closing date?
-Application closing date (fall): January 7th Priority date: ⊠ Yes □No C15.
-Are first-time, first-year students accepted for terms oth er than the fall? ☐ Yes ⊠ No C16.
-Notification to applicants of admission decision sent $(fill)$ in one only) On a rolling basis beginning (date): By (date): Other: Late March C17.
-Reply policy for admitted applicants (fill in one only) Must reply by (date): May 1st No set date: Must reply by May 1 or within weeks if notified there Other: after Deadline for housing deposit (MMDD): May 1st Amount of housing deposit: \$350 Refundable if student does not enroll?
-Yes, in full X Yes, in part No C18.
-Deferred admission: Does your institution allow students a ⊠ Yes □ No If yes, maximum period of postponement: One year, unless C19.
-Early admission of high school students: Does your instittime, first-year (freshman) students one year or more before Early Decision and Early Action Plans C21.
-Early decision: Does your institution offer an early decision be notified of an admission decision well in advance of the reattending if accepted) for first-time, first-year (freshman) approximately approximately accepted). egular notific eation date and that asks students to commit to
+Yes No) Date Application closing date (fall) January 7th Priority Date C15.
+Are first-time, first-year students accepted for terms other than the fall?
+Yes No C16.
+Notification to applicants of admission decision sent (fill in one of only) □ On a rolling basis beginning (date): Click or tap here to enter to □ By (date): Click or tap here to enter text. ☑ Other: Late March ext.
+C17.
+Reply policy for admitted applicants (fill in one only) ✓ Must reply by (date): May 1st ☐ No set date ☐ Must reply by May 1st or within Click or tap here to enter text. ☐ Other: Click or tap here to enter text. weeks if notified thereas fter Deadline for housing deposit (MMDD): May 1st Amount of housing deposit: \$500 Refundable if student does not enroll? ✓ Yes, in full☐ Yes, in part☐ No